leeprevost/pres_elect_US/README.md

 But, as to raw counts of vote shifts, the top 30 counties represent 4.24M incremental votes over the 2016 election.

 ![Where Did Additional Biden Votes Come From Over 2016?](/inc_20_demo_votes.jpg)

+Some incremental questions:
+- Were there unusual (ie. unnatural) margin shifts at county level in 20 over 2000-2016?
+- Possible use of Benford or Zscore to flush those out.
+- Which counties lurched leftward or rightward in an unpredictable or unnatural way (20 over 00-16)?

+Looking at margin shift over time [margin_shift_over_time.csv](/margin_shift_over_time.csv):
+- looks very predictable.
+Unusual patterns should be easy to spot
+- Zscore/Benford?